-Junk mail comes in many forms and while some messages are obvious junk, others might not be.
+Junk mail comes in many forms, and while some messages are obvious spam, others might not be.
 If you want to have more control over what the Mail app considers as junk mail on your Mac, here’s how to customize the filter settings.

 On this screen, you have some very basic options for handling your junk mail.
 Start by making sure the Enable junk mail filtering box is checked.

 Then, decide what to do with messages considered to be junk mail.
 You can have the emails marked as junk but leave them in your inbox or have them moved to the Junk mailbox in your Mail app.